We offer this procedure for partial stomach removal to help weight loss if you’re severely overweight and diet and exercise haven’t worked.

 Sometimes, gastric sleeve surgery is carried out before you can have gastric bypass surgery.
 In this case, you’ll need to wait for up to 18 months after your gastric sleeve surgery before being assessed for the second operation.
 By that time, you should have lost a significant amount of weight.

-Almost all our hospitals offer gastric sleeve surgery and have teams of bariatric (weight loss) consultants and surgeons who specialise in this procedure.
+Almost all our hospitals offer private gastric sleeve surgery and have teams of bariatric (weight loss) consultants and surgeons who specialise in this procedure.

 The benefits are: